renkexinmay/SemanticSegmentation-FCN-DeconvNet/README.md

 #### Reference:
-FCN: Long, J., Shelhamer, E., & Darrell, T. (2015).
+`FCN`: Long, J., Shelhamer, E., & Darrell, T. (2015).
 Fully convolutional networks for semantic segmentation.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 3431-3440).

-DeconvNet: Noh, H., Hong, S., & Han, B. (2015).
+`DeconvNet`: Noh, H., Hong, S., & Han, B. (2015).
 Learning deconvolution network for semantic segmentation.
 In Proceedings of the IEEE international conference on computer vision (pp. 1520-1528).